VET

 All VET courses require students to complete 70 hours of work placement.
 Of this, 35 hours will be completed in school time and 35 hours will be completed during school holiday time.

-Newington College has a structured workplace learning program to help boys meet their workplace requirements.
+Newington College has a structured workplace learning program to help students meet their workplace requirements.

 Vet subject selection